-- 1. The Office shall charge a fee for a centralised application for certificates. - 2.
+- 1. The Office shall charge a fee for a centralised application for certificates, and for a centralised application for the extension of the duration of a certificate. - 2.
 The Office shall charge a fee for an appeal, and for an opposition. - 3.
 The Commission is empowered to adopt implementing acts to determine the amounts of the fees charged by the Office, the time limits within which they have to be paid, and the ways in which those fees are to be paid.
-Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 55. - 4.
+Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 56. - 4.
 Article 12 shall apply to certificates granted under this Chapter.